-Act 79 -Provides greater security for victims of abuse in PennsylvaniaOctober 19, 2018
+Act 79 – Security for Victims of Abuse in PennsylvaniaOctober 19, 2018

 On October 12, 2018, Pennsylvania Governor Tom Wolfe signed in to law Act 79 which amends Pennsylvania’s Protection from Abuse Act (23 Pa.C.S.A.
 6107).
 The changes modify some of the provisions that deal with the possession of guns and firearm by an

 abuser and should provide enhanced security for victims.

 The changes enacted by Governor Wolfe requires those convicted of misdemeanor

 crimes of domestic violence or subject to protective orders to immediately (within twenty

 four hours) relinquish guns and firearms.
 The current law provides that such weapons be relinquished within 60 days of the entry of such orders.